All Posts By

 As part of the grant, Sustainable Westchester will help the City of Yonkers and the City of Peekskill adopt a uniform industry standard to fast track CTEN installations, and establish a clear and consistent set of rules to encourage more CTEN investments across Westchester.
 It is hoped that by creating a successful blueprint, municipalities throughout New York can replicate it in service of the State’s climate, clean energy, and environmental justice goals.

-Sustainable Westchester’s partners in the grant also include the Pace Energy and Climate Center at the Elisabeth Haub School of Law at Pace University and the International Ground Source Heat Pump Association (IGSHPA).
+Sustainable Westchester’s partner in the grant is the International Ground Source Heat Pump Association (IGSHPA).

 “In order to achieve a more sustainable and decarbonized future in Westchester and across the globe, we must encourage the widespread adoption of the cleanest and most efficient heating and cooling technology available,” said Jeff Hammond, Executive Director of the International Ground Source Heat Pump Association.